mlomb/OrbitEngine/README.md

 # OrbitEngine
 OrbitEngine is a Cross-Platform and multi-API Graphics Engine.
-The main objective is that you can use the Engine in different ways and works in multiple platforms out of the box.
+The main objective is that you can use the Engine in different ways and different platforms and it just works.

-These layers are:
+These ways are:
 * API specific classes like `GLShader`, `D3DBuffer`, `GLTexture`, `D3DMesh`.
 * API agnostic interfaces like `Buffer`, `Mesh`, `Texture` that will instantiate the corresponding one depending on the active context.
 * Renderers like `BatchRenderer2D`, `PathRenderer2D`, `DeferredRenderer`, `ForwardRenderer`.